Check My Aid

 The Free Application for Federal Student Aid (FAFSA) is the only formal aid application required by UC.
 It is used with your admission application (for new students) or your academic record (for current students) to determine your aid eligibility.

-Use the button below to access the student portal of Catalyst, UC's student information system.
+Use the button below to access Catalyst, UC's student information system.
 Review your "To Do" list for requirements to be met and view your award to accept offered aid.

 NOTE: You should turn OFF any pop-up blocker when accessing Catalyst.